k1r0s/kaop/README.md

 -`Class.inherits(SuperClass, SubClass properties)` extend the SuperClass properties replacing if they have the same key/name.. we can override methods with the built in decorator `override` (recursively through upper classes (trust me!)).

--`Class.static(properties)` returns a plain object with the given properties like plain JavaScript does, we may use this only to enable Decorators.
+-`Class.static(properties)` returns a plain object with the given properties like plain JavaScript does, we may use this only to enable Advices.

 ```javascript
 var Person = Class({